BritishAmericqn/trespasser-frontend/VISION_MIGRATION_TO_BINARY.md

-# Vision System Migration to Binary Format
+# Vision System Migration to Binary Format - COMPLETED ✅

 ## Overview

 The backend has migrated from string-based vision data to numeric indices for improved performance.
 This reduces bandwidth by 67% and eliminates string allocation overhead.

+## Latest Update (8x8 Tiles)

+**UPDATE**: The tile size has been changed from 16×16 to 8×8 pixels for better vision granularity.

 ## What Changed